admission-intelligence/admission-intelligence-decision-services/README.md

-# Serverless Decision Services for Population Health
+# Decision Service for Admission Intelligence

-Serverless decision services using Quarkus and Kogito.
+See (https://admission-intelligence.github.io/admission-intelligence-docs/) for getting started and documentation.

-See (https://popluation-health.github.io/pop-health-docs/) for getting started and documentation.
+## Technical Details
 Run locally with:
 `mvn clean compile quarkus:dev`

-Note: If you want to build a native image from thise you need to remove this from the pom:
+Note: If you want to build a native image from this you need to remove this from the pom:

 ```
 <configuration>